gradle/gradle/design-docs/gradle-2.0.md

 * Now that we have reasonable tooling support via IDEs it might be worth scrapping the Gradle GUI and open-api that it uses.

+## Remove old dependency result graph

+* Remove methods that use `ResolvedDependency` and `UnresolvedDependency`
+* Possibly keep methods that use `ResolveArtifact` if no replacement has been added

 ## Remove API methods that are added by the DSL decoration

 * Remove all methods that accept a `Closure` when an `Action` overload is available.
 Add missing overloads where appropriate.